 There are numerous benefits of exercise, including:

 Given these compelling reasons to exercise regularly, why don't more people over 50 do it?
 The excuses range from feeling too old, to having a specific medical condition, to not having enough time, to feeling out of place.
-But the truth is that almost anyone of any age can participate in some type of physical activity, including people with certain conditions.
-Fortunately, beneficial results can occur from as little as 30 minutes of exercise 3 or more times per week.
+The truth is that almost anyone of any age can participate in some type of physical activity, including people with certain conditions.
+Fortunately, beneficial results can occur from as little as 30 minutes of exercise 5 or more times per week.
 Also encouraging for the 50 plus crowd is that many gyms, health clubs, swim clubs, walking clubs, YMCAs, and senior centers are offering more exercise programs geared toward their age group.

 Before starting any exercise program, you should have a thorough physical and get the go-ahead from your physician.
 If you have a condition, your doctor will also want to make recommendations about what exercise program will be most suitable for you, set any necessary limitations on that program, and monitor your progress.